What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Karst caves Batu Caves

-Zoo Negara National Zoo
+National Zoo Zoo Negara

 • Opening hours: from 9:00 to 17:30 on weekdays and until 22:30 on weekends

-• Ticket price for adults - 15 ringgit (3.25 euros), for children - 10 ringgit (2.15 euros)
+• Ticket price for adults is 15 ringgit (3.25 euros), for children - 10 ringgit (2.15 euros)

-Little India quarter (Little India)
+Little India Quarter

 Tourist buses in Kuala Lumpur

-IT'S IMPORTANT TO KNOW
+IT IS IMPORTANT TO KNOW

-• Buses KL Hop-On Hop-Off
+• KL Hop-On Hop-Off Buses

-KL Hop-On Hop-Off buses are chargeable.
-A ticket for 24 hours will cost 45 ringgit (9.70 euros) for an adult and 24 ringgit (5.20 euros) for a child, student or senior citizen.
-A ticket for 48 hours will cost RM79 (€17) for an adult and RM43 (€9.25) for a child, student or senior citizen.
-For children under 5 years - travel is free.
+KL Hop-On Hop-Off buses charge a fee.
+A 24-hour ticket costs 45 ringgit (9.70 euros) for an adult and 24 ringgit (5.20 euros) for a child, student or senior citizen.
+A 48-hour ticket costs 79 ringgit (17 euros) for an adult and 43 ringgit (9.25 euros) for a child, student or senior citizen.
+For children under 5 years old - travel is free.
 For residents of Malaysia, tickets are more than 2 times cheaper.
-The ticket includes an unlimited number of landings on the route during the paid time.
+The ticket includes an unlimited number of landings along the route during the paid time.

-• GO KL City Bus
+• GO KL City Buses

 What to see around Kuala Lumpur